 OK, so this 10-minute activity isn’t as much fun as some of the others, but it’s something that you’ll be so glad you did the next time you’re searching your computer for that digital image of Great Aunt Gertie, or the scans you made while visiting the archive two counties over.
 Assigning sensible labels to your digital files isn’t difficult, and it’s a vital element to any genealogical organization system.

-We take a deeper dive into filename schemes and how to rename your digital files in our organization course – but a consistent format that includes the name of the subject, applicable dates, and a brief description (image or type of document) is ideal.
+We take a deeper dive into filename schemes and how to rename your digital files in our organization course or genealogy – but a consistent format that includes the name of the subject, applicable dates, and a brief description (image or type of document) is ideal.
 In 10 minutes you can transform this nonsensical list of images:

 … into this logical list of resources: